zest/base.resolver/README.md

 # zest / base.resolver

-> The `base.resolver` component provides inversion of control and dependency injection api for running of SOUL
+> The `base.resolver` component provides inversion of control and dependency injection api for running of zest
 > infrastructure components.
 Using resolver, you set up a simple configuration and tell resolver which components you
 > want to load.
 Each component registers itself with resolver, so other components can use its functions.
 Components
-> can be maintained as NPM packages so they can be dropped in to other soul integrations.
+> can be maintained as NPM packages so they can be dropped in to other zest integrations.
 Simple components can also
 > just be a file that can be `require`d from node.
 (A javascript file or even a JSON file)